Don’t Fall for Debt Consolidation or Debt Settlement Scams!

 If you want to try to avoid bankruptcy use CCCS… or risk being a victim of a scam.
 If it sounds too good to be true, it probably is.
 In most cases, bankruptcy is really the best option for honest people who have fallen on tough financial times.

-New Mexico Financial Law is an Albuquerque, New Mexico based bankruptcy law firm providing United States Bankruptcy legal services and advice throughout the state.
-The majority of our clients reside in the Albuquerque, New Mexico, area, i.e., Albuquerque, Bernalillo, Rio Rancho, Los Lunas and Belen.
-The firm can also represent clients statewide in Hobbs, Las Cruces, Clovis, Farmington and other New Mexico cities.
-Don Harris represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
-Bankruptcy law, as practiced by New Mexico Financial Law, addresses all of a client’s concerns; legal, financial, and emotional.
-Don attempts to settle bankruptcy cases through negotiation.
-If negotiation is unsuccessful then the trial skills of Don and his firm are brought into play.
+New Mexico Financial and Family Law is an Albuquerque, New Mexico based bankruptcy law firm which provides United States Bankruptcy legal services and advice throughout the state.
+The majority of its clients reside in the Albuquerque, New Mexico, area, i.e., Albuquerque, Bernalillo, Rio Rancho, Los Lunas and Belen.
+But the firm can also represent clients statewide in Hobbs, Las Cruces, Clovis, Farmington and other New Mexico cities.
+Our firm represents clients who reside in New Mexico and also New Mexico residents residing in out-of-state jurisdictions.
+Bankruptcy law, as practiced by New Mexico Financial and Family Law, addresses all of a client’s concerns; legal, financial, and emotional.
+We attempt to settle bankruptcy cases through negotiation.
+If negotiation is unsuccessful then the trial skills of our attorneys are brought into play.
 Don Harris is a well-known and respected Albuquerque, New Mexico, lawyer.
-Don Harris not only provides the legal bankruptcy advice and guidance expected of an experienced lawyer, he also works with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.
+New Mexico Financial and Family Law not only provides the legal bankruptcy advice and guidance expected of experienced lawyers, we also work with other professionals such as financial advisors, CPAs and mental health counselors to provide the firm’s clients with many of the services needed to get through their financial and personal challenging times.